mua-wallace/proof-arrive-api-1/README.md

 # Proof Arrive API

-A NestJS-based REST API for managing vehicle arrivals, exits, and related operations.
+A comprehensive NestJS-based REST API for tracking and managing vehicle logistics operations, including arrivals, exits, and inter-center transfers.
+The system integrates with the Malambi third-party API to synchronize user, vehicle, and center data.
 Built with TypeScript, Drizzle ORM, and PostgreSQL.

 ## 🚀 Features

 - **RESTful API** with NestJS framework
+- **JWT Authentication** with access and refresh tokens
+- **Vehicle Arrival Tracking** with QR code scanning, GPS coordinates, and processing stages
+- **Exit Management** with destination tracking and exit types
+- **Incoming Vehicle Operations** for managing vehicles in transit between centers
+- **Processing Stages** for multi-stage workflow tracking (unloading, inspection, etc.)
+- **Data Synchronization** with Malambi API via background jobs
+- **Audit Trail** with `createdBy` fields to track user actions
 - **PostgreSQL Database** with Drizzle ORM
 - **Docker Support** for easy deployment
 - **Swagger Documentation** for API exploration